-The Director’s Vision’s first Facebook post about the Julius Caesar controversy was a link to The New York Times review by new co-chief theatre critic Jesse Green.
+The Director’s Vision’s first Facebook post about the Julius Caesar controversy was a link to The New York Times review by their new co-chief theatre critic Jesse Green.

 Next I posted “a brief snip” of video from a speech that Eustis gave from the stage of the Delacorte before a performance of Julius Caesar after the controversy had erupted.
 That was shared from The Public’s Facebook page, which also has a more complete version of that speech.
 In fact there is quite a bit of interesting stuff about The Public’s response to the controversy on their page, so please check it out.